kennytm/dbgen/Template.md

 ### Date and Time

 * **TIMESTAMP '2016-01-02 15:04:05.999'**
+* **TIMESTAMP WITH TIME ZONE '2016-01-02 15:04:05.999 Asia/Hong_Kong'**

-    Converts an ISO-8601-formatted string into a timestamp, using the time zone specified by the `--time-zone` flag.
-The timestamp is internally stored as UTC.
+    Converts an ISO-8601-formatted string into a timestamp.

+    The string may include a specific time zone at the end.
+By default the one provided by the `--time-zone` flag is used.
+The timestamp will be converted to UTC internally.

     If a time zone observes DST, there will be some time values which are impossible or ambiguous.
     Both of these cases will cause an "invalid timestamp" error.

-* **TIMESTAMP WITH TIME ZONE '2016-01-02 15:04:05.999 Asia/Hong_Kong'**

-    Converts an ISO-8601-formatted string into a timestamp, using the time zone specified inside the string.
-The timestamp is internally stored as UTC.

-    Only names in the `tz` database are recognized.
+    Only time zone names in the `tz` database are recognized.
 The time zone will **not** be printed together with the timestamp.

+    `TIMESTAMP` and `TIMESTAMP WITH TIME ZONE` are alias to each other.

 * **INTERVAL 30 MINUTE**